MicrosoftDocs/azure-devops-docs/docs/package/concepts/feeds/upstream-sources.md

 ### Shadowing in the nuget.org upstream source

-In the nuget.org upstream source, shadowing is allowed at the granularity of a single package-version.
-So, if a user pushes `Newtonsoft.Json 10.0.1` to the feed, all subsequent requests for `Newtonsoft.Json 10.0.1` will receive the feed's copy of the package.
-However, the first request for `Newtonsoft.Json 10.0.2` would retrieve that version from nuget.org via the upstream source.
+In the nuget.org upstream source, shadowing occurs at the package-version level for packages already in the feed when the upstream is enabled.
+So, if a user pushes `Newtonsoft.Json 10.0.1` to the feed before the nuget.org upstream source is enabled, all subsequent requests for `Newtonsoft.Json 10.0.1` will receive the feed's copy of the package (regardless of the status of the nuget.org upstream source).
+Continuing the example, once the nuget.org upstream source is enabled, the first request for `Newtonsoft.Json 10.0.2` would retrieve that version from nuget.org via the upstream source.
 The feed will save a copy of version 10.0.2, and subsequent requests for `Newtonsoft.Json 10.0.2` would retrieve that saved copy.

+If you're already using the nuget.org upstream source and you need to push a package-version that would shadow a package-version on nuget.org, you must disable the nuget.org upstream source, push your package, then re-enable the nuget.org upstream source.
+Note that you can only push a package-version that wasn't previously saved from the upstream, because saved packages are retained in the feed, even if the upstream source is disabled or removed.
+Continuing the above example, pushing `Newtonsoft.Json 10.0.2` would not be possible, even if the nuget.org upstream source was disabled, because the feed already contains a saved copy of that package-version.
+See the [immutability doc](../../feeds/immutability.md) for more info.

 ### Shadowing in the npmjs.com upstream source